 When it comes to bamboo floors, most small nicks and scratches buff themselves out with daily wear.
 With most hardwood flooring, minor nicks and scratches can be made less noticeable with a product like The Amazing Tibet Almond Stick.
 Gouges can sometimes be covered with wood putty, but you’ll want to find the right color that matches your flooring – otherwise it can stick out like a sore thumb.
 A fresh coat of finish can be applied in some circumstances to help the putty blend with the rest of the floor.
 Always consult with the maintenance guide provided by your floor’s manufacturer before applying new products or taking your a hardwood refinishing job into your own hands.

 If you want to sand out a scratch, you’ve got to sand down to the surface where the scratch begins.
 Begin with a very fine grit (80 grit) and work up to a super fine grit (120).
 Always wipe with a tack cloth between sanding.
 The real trick to repairing a nick or scratch is matching the finish.
 Take one of your leftover planks with you when selecting the finish.
 It’s better to hang onto those extra planks in case you ever need to repair deep gouges, stains, or water damage.

-When surface blemishes are prevalent throughout your floors and not limited to one area, you should consider refinishing or replacing them.
+When surface blemishes are prevalent and not limited to one area, you should consider replacing or refinishing your hardwood floor.